casunley/VarrowAccountingPortal/README.md

     3. Automatically create bills for expenses in Intacct Accounting Software
     4. At least for now!

+### Directions:
- *npm install
+ * npm install
- *type 'node app' in terminal
+ * Type 'node app' in terminal
- *push expenses!
+ * Push Expenses with the click of a button!